MapRF: Weakly Supervised Online HD Map Construction via NeRF-Guided Self-Training: Method

 Here, the $\mathcal{L}_\text{instance}$ structures the embedding space by enforcing intra-instance compactness and inter-instance separation.
 The underlying geometry is implicitly optimized to be consistent across views, which supports pseudo-label generation.

 \textbf{Pseudo-Label Generation.} We use MC-NeRF to generate pseudo labels from 2D image annotations.
-For each labeled pixel, we follow its ray to select the point with maximum density.
-These points, grouped by instance identity, are organized into map elements as pseudo labels for map learning.
-An example pseudo label is shown in Fig.~\ref{fig: weak_labels}.
+For each labeled pixel, a ray is cast into the scene, and the sampling point with the maximum predicted density is selected.
+These points are then grouped by instance identity and organized into map elements, forming pseudo labels for map learning.
+An example is shown in Fig.~\ref{fig: weak_labels}.
+Compared to weak labels, the pseudo labels exhibit reduced geometric distortion, as multi-view consistency provides stronger geometric constraints during optimization.
+However, they may appear noisier due to uncertainty in density prediction and discrete ray sampling, which can introduce slight cross-ray inconsistencies within an instance.
+This noise has limited impact on map learning, as the network prioritizes consistent geometric patterns over minor inconsistencies.